Click on Text Link to Read Online

 concern for those in poverty must likewise be persistent and ongoing.

-like you -- compassionate toward the poor and generous to the needy.
+you -- compassionate toward the poor and generous to the needy.
+Give me

-Give me the attitude of Christ Jesus, who emptied himself for my sake.
+the attitude of Christ Jesus, who emptied himself for my sake.
+Help me

-Help me to be cheerful and openhanded as I share the blessings you've
+to be cheerful and openhanded as I share the blessings you've given me

 Spiritual Formation Verses: 1 John 3:17-18

 17 If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 18 Dear children, let us not love with words or tongue but with actions and in truth.